jaeyk/covid19antiasian/README.md

 # Inspect the English Twitter data
 $ head clean_language_en.tsv

-# Count the number of rows in the tsv file
+# Count the number of rows in the tsv file: 59,650,755
 $ wc -l clean_language_en.tsv

 # 59,650,755